andrewrfisher/andrewrfisher/README.md

 - 👋 Hi, I’m @andrewrfisher
 - 👀 I’m interested in all things data!
-- 🌱 I’m currently learning to refine my skills in JavaScript and use it with Plot.ly to create visualizations.
+- 🌱 I’m currently learning the intricacies of Tableau as well as advancing my skills in JavaScript and use it with Plot.ly and Leaflet to create visualizations.
-- 💞️ I’m looking to collaborate on anything that helps me refine my skills.
+- 💞️ I’m looking to collaborate on anything that helps me refine and ehance my skills.
 - 📫 How to reach me : Email = andrewf704@gmail.com

 <!---